f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Connect as **david** on BIG-IQ.

-1. First make sure your device has ASM module discovered and imported.

-Devices > BIG-IP DEVICES
+1. First make sure your device has ASM module discovered and imported for **SEA-vBIGIP01.termmarc.com** under Devices > BIG-IP DEVICES.

 .. image:: ../pictures/module1/img_module1_lab1_0a.png
   :align: center